patostickar/carry/README.md

 - npm >=8

 ### Installing
+- Clone this repository and checkout to development
+- Install ESLint, Error Lens & Prettier for VS Code
 - Initialize a local database with the name of carry
-- Install ESLint, Error Lens & Prettier for VS Code
 - npm i /admin /api /client
+- Before editing, create and checkout to a new branch

 ### Executing program